-- the accuracy of the records of DTC, its nominee or any Direct Participant or Indirect Participant with respect to any Beneficial Ownership interest in any Bonds; - the delivery to any Direct Participant or Indirect Participant or any other person, other than a registered owner as shown in the bond register kept by the Trustee, of any notice with respect to any Bonds including, without limitation, any notice of redemption with respect to any Bonds;

-- the payment to any Direct Participant or Indirect Participant or any other person, other than a registered owner as shown in the bond register kept by the Trustee, of any amount with respect to the principal of, premium, if any, or interest on, any Bonds; or - any consent given by DTC or its nominee as registered owner.
+- the accuracy of the records of DTC, its nominee or any Direct Participant or Indirect Participant with respect to any Beneficial Ownership interest in any Series 2020B Bonds; - the delivery to any Direct Participant or Indirect Participant or any other person, other than a registered owner as shown in the bond register kept by the Trustee, of any notice with respect to any Series 2020B Bonds; - the payment to any Direct Participant or Indirect Participant or any other person, other than a registered owner as shown in the bond register kept by the Trustee, of any amount with respect to the principal of, premium, if any, or interest on, any Series 2020B Bonds; or - any consent given by DTC or its nominee as registered owner.

-Prior to any discontinuation of the book entry only system hereinabove described, the Authority may treat Cede & Co. (or such other nominee of DTC) as, and deem Cede & Co. (or such other nominee) to be, the absolute registered owner of the Bonds for all purposes whatsoever, including, without limitation:
+Prior to any discontinuation of the book entry only system hereinabove described, the Authority may treat Cede & Co. (or such other nominee) to be, the absolute registered owner of the Series 2020B Bonds for all purposes whatsoever, including, without limitation:

-- the payment of principal, premium, if any, and interest on the Bonds; - giving notices of redemption and other matters with respect to the Bonds; - registering transfers with respect to the Bonds; and - the selection of Bonds for redemption.
+- the payment of principal, premium, if any, and interest on the Series 2020B Bonds; - giving notices of certain matters with respect to the Series 2020B Bonds; and - registering transfers with respect to the Series 2020B Bonds.